Why & How To Keep a Running Journal

 • Improved Performance: A study published in the Scandinavian Journal of Medicine and Science in Sports found that runners who combined endurance and strength training improved their 10K times and running economy.
 Muscle strength also saw a big boost.

-• Better Running Economy: Another study in the International Journal of Sports Physiology and Performance showed that strength training improved running economy by 2.9% after six weeks.
+• Better Running Economy: A study in the International Journal of Sports Physiology and Performance showed that strength training improved running economy by 2.9% after six weeks.
 That’s a huge deal when it comes to running more efficiently.

 • Fix Muscle Imbalances: Strength training helps correct muscle imbalances, a common cause of overuse injuries.
 It can safeguard your body and keep you running strong.